louisadetje1/docs/docs/authentication.md

 **Note:**
 - Your Leaf Token lasts for 30 days with "rememberMe": "true" in the json.
-If you want it to last only 24h, feel free to set "rememberMe" to "false".
+If you want it to last only 24 hours, set "rememberMe" to "false".
-- After expiration, make the same request to the same endpoint and you will get a new access token.
+- After expiration, just make the same request to the same endpoint and you will get a new access token.

 [register]: https://withleaf.io/account/quickstart/